filecoin-project/fvm-specs/01-architecture.md

 6. To perform gas accounting by instrumenting bytecode.
 7. To halt execution when available gas is exhausted.

-(1) and (2) together form the basis of the **FVM stdlib**: the set of APIs that are universally available for actors to call inside the actor sandbox.
+(1) and (2) together form the basis of the **FVM stdlib**: the set of APIs that are universally available for actors to call inside the invocation container.

 One key constraint is that actor code size/footprint should be kept as low as possible to avoid state bloat and gas costs.
 (2) is important, as it precludes repetitive/common code from being statically linked to user-deployed actors.